-The NJ 124 Corridor Transit Access Improvement Study (NJ 124 Transit Study) will assess and recommend station access improvements at the three NJ Transit commuter rail stations in the NJ 124 Corridor: Chatham, Madison, and Convent Station.
+The NJ 124 Corridor Transit Access Improvement Study (NJ 124 Transit Study) provides analysis and recommendations for improving access to the three NJ Transit commuter rail stations in the NJ 124 Corridor: Chatham, Madison, and Convent Station.
 These three stations are served by the NJ Transit Morris & Essex Rail Line.
-The project limits include NJ 124 through Chatham Borough, Madison Borough, and Morris Township.
-Project coordination and the ridership analysis area are expanded to include Chatham Township, Florham Park Borough, and Harding Township.
+The study area included NJ 124 through Chatham Borough, Madison Borough, and Morris Township, as well as some analysis in Chatham Township, Florham Park Borough, and Harding Township.

 View larger map